 Man'oushe is arguably Lebanon's signature dish, most often topped with za'atar and consumed for breakfast—and in the past, baked in communal ovens or brought to a local baker to be baked and taken home—but there are as many variations as there are Lebanese people.
 In her book, Man'oushe: Inside the Lebanese Street Corner Bakery, Barbara Abdeni Massaad has tried to collect as many of them as possible and the result is a comprehensive collection of recipes and a beautiful history of both this wonderful bread and the rich culture from which it came.
 Vegetable pies, cheese pies, meat pies, endless combinations… You can see why man'oushe is so popular and why it deserved its own book (one you should definitely add to your collection).

-I went for the traditional man'oushe here—topped with za'atar, a sample but heady blend of wild thyme, sesame seeds, salt and lemony sumac mixed with fragrant olive oil.
+I went for the traditional man'oushe here—topped with za'atar, a simple but heady blend of wild thyme, sesame seeds, salt and lemony sumac mixed with fragrant olive oil.
 The dough is rolled into rounds (Italians around the world are probably clutching their hearts right now—but THIS IS NOT P*ZZA!), then topped with the za'atar mix and baked until it's slightly golden.
 The resulting bread has a great tooth (chewier than p*zza—see how I'm not comparing?) that's hearty and filling.
 I had it plain for breakfast and it was awesome, but it's also a great vehicle for other toppings—here olives, tomatoes, cucumbers, fresh mint from the garden, pickled turnips (that pink color comes from beets and it's REAL—no Photoshop tricks!) and a sprinkling of feta that rolled up into a bright and refreshing sandwich for lunch.
 We loved it, so much so that I'm thinking of baking my way through Barbara's entire book, not only because I'm up to my eyeballs in za'atar mix (thanks to an goof when I ordered my sumac and wild thyme) but because the wealth of recipe variations is so tempting.

 Thanks to Mireille at The Schizo Chef for this month's fun #BreadBakers yeasted flatbreads theme!
 Be sure to check out the links below to see what the other BreadBakers were up to this month.